 disciple of Jesus, while the other is a disciple of his religion.
 The mystery

-of the faith is understood in the statement that Jesus made in Jn 15-16,
+of faith is understood in the statement that Jesus made in Jn 15-16,

 “You did not choose Me but I chose you, and appointed you that you would go

 and bear fruit, and that your fruit would remain.”
-The mystery of the faith
+God has given us His faith and

-throughout this life, as in a football game not to fumble it, “Holding fast
+throughout our lives, as in a football game not to fumble it, “Holding fast

 to the head, from whom the entire body, being supplied and held together by